 - First of all, after creating the result column beside the primary data set, go to the Developer tab of the ribbon.

-- Then, from the Code group, select Visual Basic.
+- From the Code group, select Visual Basic.

 - Then, from the Insert tab select Module in the Visual Basic window.

-- Thirdly, copy the following code into the module.
+- Copy the following code into the module.

 Sub Copy_SUM_Formula() Range("E5").Select ActiveCell.FormulaR1C1 = "=SUM(RC[-2]:RC[-1])" Range("E5").Select Selection.AutoFill Destination:=Range("E5:E10"), Type:=xlFillDefault Range("E5:E10").Select End Sub